mirage/mirage-www/data/blog/announcing-mirage-40-beta-release.md

 ## Next Steps

 Your feedback on this beta release is very much appreciated.
-You can follow the tutorials on https://mirage.io/wiki/mirage-4, our self-hosted staging site using MirageOS 4.
-Issues are very welcome on https://github.com/mirage/mirage/issues, or come find us on Matrix in the MirageOS channel: [#mirageos:matrix.org](https://matrix.to/#/#mirageos:matrix.org).
+You can follow the tutorials [here](https://mirage.io/docs/mirage-4).
+Issues are very welcome on our [bug-tracker](https://github.com/mirage/mirage/issues), or come find us on Matrix in the MirageOS channel: [#mirageos:matrix.org](https://matrix.to/#/#mirageos:matrix.org).

 The **final release** will happen in about a month.
 This release will incorporate your early feedback.
 It will also ensure the existing MirageOS ecosystem is compatible with MirageOS 4 by reducing the overlay packages to the bare minimum.
 We also plan to write more on `opam-monorepo` and all the new things MirageOS 4.0 will bring.